The technology we use, and even rely on, in our everyday lives –computers, radios, video, cell phones – is enabled by signal processing. Learn More »

 Linda Cherry, Publication Manager, IEEE Signal Processing Society

-In his recent article in eNews, Prof. Ali Sayed, our society Vice-President, Publications, shared the good news with our readers that “IEEE Signal Processing Magazine has ranked first among all IEEE publications (125 in total) and among all publications within the Electrical and Electronics Engineering Category (245 in total), … The magazine’s impact factor is the highest among all these publications and stands now at 4.914.”
+In his recent article in eNews, Prof. Ali Sayed, our society Vice President-Publications, shared the good news with our readers that “IEEE Signal Processing Magazine has ranked first among all IEEE publications (125 in total) and among all publications within the Electrical and Electronics Engineering Category (245 in total), … The magazine’s impact factor is the highest among all these publications and stands now at 4.914.”
 This is a clear demonstration of the impact of signal processing as a field, and the quality of our work as a community that generates such an impact.
 Our editorial team would like to thank all of you.

 Indeed, signal processing technology permeates the finest details of our lives.
 Signal processing is a vital core discipline and technology for the modern information age, and has its outreach on a global scale with contributions to the technology from all over the world.
 In particular, Asia and the Pacific Rim are recognized by the IEEE as a key region for not only developing but also exploiting signal processing, communication, computing, and related technologies at an unprecedented pace.
 The IEEE developed a specific global strategy to encourage participation among all electrical engineers in Asia and the Pacific Rim.
 At the IEEE Signal Processing Society, it is part of our mission to inform our members and students in Asia of the cutting edge technological breakthroughs.
 We hope that sharing this information will inspire future scientists and practitioners and encourage new uses for existing technology and innovation.
 As the first step, embracing IEEE’s global strategy, SPM has decided to experiment with a translated reprint edition of SPM.
-The first edition in simplified Chinese is completed as of this writing and the printed version will be distributed to ICIP attendees in Hong Kong, September 26-29, 2010, many of whom are native Chinese speakers.
+The first edition in simplified Chinese is completed as of this writing and the printed version has been distributed to ICIP attendees in Hong Kong, September 26-29, 2010, many of whom are native Chinese speakers.
 This is the first time that IEEE has translated scientific and technical content from English into Chinese.
 To view the issue, please click on this link.

 The cultural and geographical diversity of IEEE Signal Processing members is widespread.
 These translated reprints underscore the importance of reaching out to students and practitioners in Asia.
 They focus on the trends and technological breakthroughs in Signal Processing applications.
 They also underscore the global interest of signal processing.
 They are a tribute to the tremendous contributions of Asia to the signal processing field.